zieren/eltern-emailer/README.md

    **WARNING**
    Keep in mind that the emails sent may contain sensitive personal information.
 Be sure to specify the correct `emailTo` and `emailFrom` addresses in the config file.
-1. Run the application once in test mode to verify the credentials for the portal and the email server, and to be sure the `emailTo` and `emailFrom` addresses are correct:
+1. Run the application once in test mode to verify the credentials for the website and the email server, and to be sure the `emailTo` and `emailFrom` addresses are correct:
    ```
    node main.js --test --once
    ```